ivan0010wang/ivan0010wang.github.io/README.md

       1.Created function to pull reviews based on recent updates 2.Began Re-structuring layout for optimization
       3.Adjusting site brand colors for accessibility
+## Highs/Lows

+      Most Proud: Getting live information from API on to the page

+      Least Proud: Overall lack of contribution to JS files both timewise and knowledgewise